purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 This code minifies to about 550 bytes.
 Together with the WebP itself, this amounts to `44 KiB`.
 In comparison, gzip was `92 KiB`, and Brotli would be `37 KiB`.

+> *Added on April 15, 2026*: It seems like Firefox added anti-fingerprinting to `readPixels` as well, unfortunately, so this doesn't work as-is anymore.

 ### Polishing